Professor John McLachlan selected to conduct national review

 The Prescribing Safety Assessment is the online assessment of competency in the safe and effective prescribing of medicines, taken by final-year medical students and by overseas graduates coming to the UK to work as Foundation Year 1 doctors.
-It is led by the British Pharmacological Society and MSC Assessment and has received additional funding from Health Education England and NHS Education Scotland.
+It is led by the British Pharmacological Society and MSC Assessment and has received additional funding from NHS England and NHS Education Scotland.

 The assessment was created after a 2009 study from the General Medical Council found that 9% of hospital prescriptions contained errors.
 Subsequent research also showed that prescribing is the area of the Foundation Doctor role which graduates find the most challenging.
 The Prescribing Safety Assessment was developed to address this problem and has been compulsory for all new doctors since 2016.

 The review was conducted by Professor McLachlan, Professor of Medical Education in the School of Medicine.
 He said: “I’m pleased to be able to confirm that it is a high-quality process that will undoubtedly contribute to patient safety in the future.”

 "Taking the report’s recommendations into account, it is reassuring to know that the assessment is not only an excellent measure of competency in safe prescribing, but also that it will help ensure patient safety in the years to come."